hoangnv-bkhn/grive/grive/docs/readme.txt

                 Synchronous Cycle (Minute): Integer in range 1 ~ 60
                         (Default is '1' minute)
                 Network Speed Limitation: Integer in range 1 ~ 102400 KB/s
+                    (e.g. for limit download rate to 100 KB/s, can input "3 download 100",
-                    (Default upload (download) is False)
+                          for disable download limitation, input 3 download n) (Default upload (download) is False)
                 Run at startup: [Y/N]
                     'Y' Start up with the system and vise versa